-Developer incentives received have been transferred into this reserve to minimise the risk of future movement in rental indices which may impact the Council's expenditure on the new Hinckley Hub.
+Developer incentives received were transferred into this reserve to minimise the risk of future movement in rental indices which may impact the Council's expenditure on the new Hinckley Hub.
+During 2014/15 Council made the decision to apply this reserve to fund changes to the new leisure centre specification.